mynamedaike/Data-Analysis-Using-R/hw02_explore-gapminder-and-use-dplyr.md

     ## [1] 1704    6

    We can also use str, glimpse and dim function to get the size.
+Compared to nrow and ncol, dim can get    the number of both row and column.
+And str and glimpse can get the name and type of each variable in    addition to the number of row and column.
+So str and glimpse seem more powerful.

 -   **What flavor is each variable?**